grunwaldlab/demulticoder/README.md

 This will need to contain examples, screenshots, possible issues and how to fix.

+## Known Issues
+* read_fastq function will not run correctly if the fastq data is not formatted correctly.
+This can be changed from inside of the function.
+The correct naming for the direction is 1 or R1.
+* For Unix and Unix-like systems (macOS, Linux, etc.), the cutadapt_run function will catch the error if the cutadapt parameter of the function is in quotation marks.
+This is not true for Windows-based systems.
+* The cutadapt program will not execute correctly if the columns of the metadata CSV file is not in the correct order.
+The correct order should be: sample (or sample_id), primer, well, organism, etc.
+* Before running cutadapt, if the cutadapt_data tibble has any N in it, the program will not run correctly.

 ## Credits
 Martha Sudermann, Samantha Dawson, Zachary Foster, Hung Phan